 Posted on October 7, 2015

-Possession for sale of a controlled substance is one of the most common drug offenses in Los Angeles.
+Possession for sale of a controlled substance is one of the most common drug offenses in California.
 Drug sale cases are straight felony offenses and cannot be reduced to a misdemeanor.
 With the application of Proposition 47, simple possession of any controlled substance without the purposes of sale is a misdemeanor offense.
 When someone has a drug problem, most courts allow the defendant to seek treatment in local facilities / rehab centers.
-However, in cases where you’re charged with sales, the court will normally not make rehab an available option since you’re facilitating the use of the drug by providing it to users.
+However, in cases where you’re charged with sales, the court will normally not make rehab an available option since you’re facilitating the use of the drugs.

 When suspected of selling methamphetamine and a police officer or detective wants to speak with you, it’s in your best interest not to make any statement and demand the presence of a criminal defense attorney immediately.
 The more you speak to a police officer, the more liable you are to give incriminating statements thereby limiting your legal options for a subsequent defense in court.
 For instance, if a police officer asks you where the meth came from and you respond with “My friend left it there,” arguably evidences that you knew the meth was there and helping the prosecution’s case that you had “knowledge of the substances presence” element of this offense.

-• The amount you possessed was not a useable quantity.
+• USEABLE AMOUNT: The amount you possessed was not a useable quantity.
 Note however, a useable quantity suffice if you can ingest any part of the substance without feeling any effects.

-If you or a loved one has been arrested, charged, or is under investigation for selling drugs, then contact Los Angeles Drug Sales Defense Lawyer John Rogers at the Law Offices of John D. Rogers.
-Call 877-888-9820 for a free confidential consultation concerning your rights and defenses.
+If you or a loved one has been arrested, charged, or is under investigation for selling drugs, then contact an experienced Criminal Defense Attorney at the Law Offices of John D. Rogers.